Eight of Swords

 Description and Symbology

-The image shows a woman with her head down and her body tied up.
-This is symbolic of a confined and limited mind.
-Looking closer at the woman we see that she could easily escape if she wanted to, and that is the point.
-She is trapped because she chooses not to escape.
+The image depicts a woman with her head bowed and her body bound.
+This symbolizes a confined, limited mind.
+Looking closer, we see she could easily escape if she chose to.
+That is the point: she is trapped because she refuses to attempt escape.

 She stands behind a cage made of swords.
-As swords represent ideas and intellect.
-They show the woman has created her own prison through her negative thoughts and fears.
+Because Swords represent ideas and intellect, they prove the woman created her own prison through negative thoughts and fear.

-This is all down to the power of the mind.
-Limiting thoughts can trap us into limiting behaviors and habits.
-We may be guilty of fear of the unknown (rather than any real fear), inertia (there is no obstacle other than our own reticence to move), and lack of belief in ourselves and our abilities (the bonds that tie us are weak but we do not try because we are sure we cannot escape).
+This illustrates the power of the mind.
+Limiting thoughts trap us in limiting behaviors and habits.
+We fall victim to the fear of the unknown, inertia (where there is no obstacle other than our reticence to move), and a lack of self-belief.
+The bonds tying us are weak, but we refuse to try because we are certain we cannot escape.

-If only she could think differently, she would see that escape is not just possible but a definite reality!
+If she could think differently, she would realize escape is not just possible, but a definitive reality.

 The cage of swords

 Swords represent thoughts and ideas.
 The woman’s thoughts are self-defeating.
-They form a cage of her own making around her.
+They form a cage around her of her own making.

 The woman’s clothes